 Institutional Rights and Civil Liberties

-Every individual is guaranteed certain rights under the United States Constitution, the Texas Constitution and other laws.
-Some of these rights include:
+Every individual is guaranteed certain rights under the U.S. and Texas Constitutions and other laws which includes:

 - The right to reasonably safe conditions of confinement, including access to adequate medical care and rehabilitation services